Enowiz777/mongo-localStoreDB/Readme.md

 - Create express server, you can write code.
 - When you get a GET request, you need to provide a response.

+- create

+20230220-

+Middleware is a software in the middle.
+- Middleware needs to have the next() third argument so that next funciton can be triggered.
+- If you return a value, it stops.
+- app.get(); app.use() - create global middleware.

+- Review:
+  - Script allows you to run the bash script with a shorter code.
+Script is in a package.json file.
+  - Dependencies: packages that your project needs to run.
+  - npm install will look at the versions listed in package.json.lock and install on the PC so that the app can run using those dependencies.